nanvel/tornado-botocore/README.rst

 This module lets you use botocore with tornado's AsyncHTTPClient, so you can write asynchronous code in tornado for interacting with Amazon Web Services.

+For async file upload to S3 see: https://gist.github.com/nanvel/c489761a11ec2db184c5

 See also: https://github.com/qudos-com/botocore-tornado

 Installation